Fixed-term Parliaments Act 2011: Background

-The five-year maximum duration referred to the lifetime of the Parliament and not to the interval between general elections.
+The statutory lifespan referred to the lifetime of the parliament and not to the interval between general elections.
 For example, while John Major's government lasted four years, eleven months and two days; the period between the general elections of 1992 and 1997 was five years and twenty-two days.
+No parliament in practice ever reached this milestone outside of the World Wars, as it was always dissolved before its expiry.
+The longest Parliament preceding the FTPA, other than during wartime, was the 51st Parliament (1992–1997), which lasted four years, eleven months and two days.